marciocleberbrazil/pragma-brewery/README.md

 ### Installing app.

-You need to install gulp on your machine check this guide [here](https://gulpjs.com/)
+You need to install Node.js on your machine check this guide [here](https://nodejs.org/en/) You need to install gulp on your machine check this guide [here](https://gulpjs.com/)

 First git clone the repo.